cloudposse/terraform-aws-components/modules/aurora-postgres/README.md

 It seeds relevant database information (hostnames, username, password, etc.) into AWS SSM Parameter Store.

-**NOTE**: Creating additional users (including read-only users) and databases requires Spacelift, since that action needs to be done via the postgresql provider, and by default only the automation account is allowlisted by the Aurora cluster.
+**NOTE**: Creating additional users (including read-only users) and databases requires Spacelift, since that action to be done via the postgresql provider, and by default only the automation account is whitelisted by the Aurora cluster.

 ## Usage